informationgrid/ingrid-editor/docs/Start.md

 The persistence layer of IGE Server consists of the following main **interfaces** (located in the `de.ingrid.igeserver.persistence` package and it's sub-packages):

 - `DBApi` defines the **main entry point** to persistency.
-It provides access to the specific persistency implementation used in the application (e.g. `de.ingrid.igeserver.persistence.orientdb.OrientDBDatabase` for [OrientDB](https://www.orientdb.org/) databases).
+It provides access to the specific persistency implementation used in the application (e.g. `de.ingrid.igeserver.persistence.postgresql.PostgreSQLDatabase` for PostgreSQL databases).
 The methods defined in this interface use generic `JsonNode` instances to **transfer data** between database and application.
 - `EntityType` is the base interface for all **persistent types**.
 This could be general domain specific types like `AddressType`, profile specific types like `MCloudType`  or meta types like `UserInfoType` that are used internally only.
 Services will use these interfaces to specify the type of data send or expected in the `JsonNode` instances transferred at the `DBApi` interface.
-The interface also defines methods for **entity type initialization** (like creating the database schema) and callbacks for **entity lifecycle events** (like creation or deletion).
-Each persistency implementation will provide it's own implementations for these methods if required (e.g. the entity type classes for OrientDB reside in the `de.ingrid.igeserver.persistence.orientdb.model` package).
+The interface also callbacks for **entity lifecycle events** (like creation or deletion).
+Each persistency implementation will provide it's own implementations for these methods if required (e.g. the entity type classes for PostgreSQL reside in the `de.ingrid.igeserver.persistence.postgresql.model` package).

 ### Extensions